infiniteorbits/basilisk/docs/source/Support/bskKnownIssues.rst

   Developers and users alike should continue to use `python conanfile.py` installation.
 - The CI test builds starting failing running the `gtest` unit test suite with the error ``CMake Error: Unknown argument: --gtest_output``.
 The current release fixes this issue.
+- If the :ref:`simIncludeRW` python tool was provided a specific ``Js`` value, it was being falsely converted before being assigned.
+This is now corrected.

 Version 2.3.0